Kingsville, Maryland - Hoodoo Marker

 Directions:

-On the grounds of Celebrie Veterinary Hospital, Bel Air Road (U.S. Route 1), Kingsville, Maryland (20 miles north of Baltimore).
+North of town one mile on the east side of US Hwy 1/Bel Air Rd.
+At the sign for the Celebrie Veterinary Hospital pull into the parking lot.
 Immediately after leaving the road, the elevation drops about ten feet to get to the parking lot.
 If you turn toward the road from the parking lot, you will see a tall rough stone next to the guard rail.
 The top of the stone is below the top of the guard rail, making it difficult to see when driving by on the road.

 Hours: